 How to reuse this workflow

-- Template the constraint shape per recurring topic type — competitive scan, regulatory survey, technology landscape.
-Save as snippets.
+- Template the constraint shape per recurring topic type (competitive scan, regulatory survey, technology landscape) and save the edited-plan instructions as snippets.

-- Maintain a “trusted sources by topic” file.
-Use it as a verification key on every run.
+- Maintain a “trusted sources by topic” file and use it as a verification key on every run.

 Common mistakes

-- Running on real-time topics.
-Deep Research is not a live data tool; the index is days to weeks stale.
+- Running it on real-time topics.
+The index is stale by days to weeks.

-- Letting the report’s voice become your voice in the final deliverable.
+- Letting the report’s voice become your final voice.
 Always rewrite.

 FAQ